The Department of Classics offers the following graduate degrees:

 - Master of Arts in Classics, with concentration in Classical Antiquity.
 This track allows the greatest range of choice in coursework and exams.
 While accommodating as much study of Greek, Latin, and classical art and archaeology as the candidate desires, it allows specialization in ancient history, religion, or philosophy, or a more interdisciplinary approach incorporating, for example, Museum Studies or Anthropology.

-- Master of Arts in Classics, with concentration in Teaching of Latin (M.A.T.).
-The Master of Arts in the Teaching of Latin (M.A.T.) is recommended for students wishing to pursue a career in teaching.
-Classes in the Classics MA, with a Concentration in the Teaching of Latin program may be taken concurrently with classes in the School of Education.
-To learn more about certification, talk to the Graduate Advisor and the Latin Program Coordinator, Reina Callier.
+- Master of Arts in Classics, with concentration in Teaching of Latin.
+This track is recommended for students wishing to pursue a career in teaching.
+Classes in the program may be taken concurrently with classes in the School of Education.
+To learn more about certification, talk to the Graduate Advisor and the Latin Program Coordinator.

 The Ph.D. in Classical Languages and Literatures is founded on mastery of Greek and Latin, develops the student’s ability to pursue independent scholarly research through seminars and advanced work on special topics, and culminates with the dissertation.

 Students take courses and seminars on major ancient authors and genres, Greek and/or Latin prose composition, and such special topics as literary criticism, epigraphy, paleography, and numismatics.